dmsc/tbxl-parser/README.md

 - `-l`  Output long (readable) listing instead of minimized.

+- `-b`  Output a binary tokenized file instead of a listing.
+The  default output file name is the same as input with `.bas` extension added.

 - `-a`  In long output, replace Atari characters in comments with approximating characters.